-None of the ads on our site appears above the fold.
+None of the ads on our site appear above the fold on mobile.
 We also make sure that ads only load when they become visible after scrolling down through the content.

 Google Adsense also helps us by only serving relevant ads for the content on our site.

-The problem with many news sources is that they are loading three, four or five banner ads.
+The problem with many news sources is that they are loading multiple banner ads above the fold.
 Some use sidebar ads above the fold as well.

 More ads mean more money, right?